GerardVivancos/docker-containers/README.md

 vi
 --
 Builds an image (~2MB) based on Busybox that starts the vi editor.
 Intended usage is to edit files on shared volumes.
 When you launch a container based on it, pass the path to the file to be opened.
 Example: `docker run -ti --rm your-image-tag --volumes-from some-other-container /path/to/file` (the `--rm` flag deletes the container after editing is done)

+ls
+--
+Builds an image (~2MB) based on Busybox that lists a directory (it just launches `ls -l`).
+Intended usage is to list directories on shared volumes.
+When you launch a container based on it, pass the path to the directory to be listed.
+Example: `docker run -ti --rm your-image-tag --volumes-from some-other-container /path/to/directory` (the `--rm` flag deletes the container after editing is done)